-New Technology Means Better Treatment
+New Technology Provides Better Treatment for Urinary Stones

 Urinary stone disease is quite common in animal patients, and traditionally, invasive surgery has been the recommended treatment for removing the stones.
 Now, patients at The Ohio State University Veterinary Medical Center (VMC) will have another treatment option: a recently acquired a laser lithotripsy device to treat urinary stones, which is currently being used in female dogs and cats.
 With lithotripsy, a laser fiber is passed through a cystoscope; then, with a push of a button, energy is transmitted that will disintegrate or fragment the stone.
 The fragments can then be removed or left to pass through the urinary system on their own.
 The procedure, depending on the size of the stone, may take from 30 to 90 minutes.